 For purposes of Cameron equity awards to be made from and after September 2015, other than awards made to Mr. Rowe and certain key employees identified as "transitional employees" (which includes Messrs.
 Lemmer and Sledge, as well as Cameron's Chief Accounting Officer, Chief Administrative Officer, Corporate Secretary, Chief Compliance Officer and Treasurer), the awards will immediately vest upon a termination in connection with the transaction either without cause or resignation for "modified good reason."
 For transitional employees, for the first six months following the effective time, accelerated vesting will be limited to a termination without cause or a resignation for modified good reason and, following such period, accelerated vesting will be available to the transitional employees on a resignation as a result of "standard good reason."
 In addition, Cameron may make its long-term incentive awards to specified key employees, who are not named executive officers, with a two-year vesting schedule, rather than its customary three-year vesting schedule.
 For purposes of the post-signing equity grants, "Modified good reason" includes (1) a major demotion or major reduction in job responsibilities, which for the avoidance of doubt, will not include changes in duties or reporting responsibilities resulting from Cameron ceasing to be a separate publicly traded company or becoming an indirect subsidiary of Schlumberger, (2) a major decrease in aggregate compensation opportunities for a fiscal year or (3) the relocation of an employee's principal place of employment to a location 50 miles further from the employee's principal residence.
-"Standard good reason" will have the same meaning as good reason in Cameron's standard form restricted stock unit agreement or stock option agreement, as applicable, or, in the case of certain executive officers with a change-in-control agreement, the definition of good reason in such agreement.
+"Standard good reason' will have the same meaning as good reason in Cameron's standard form restricted stock unit agreement or stock option agreement, as applicable, or, in the case of certain executive officers with a change-in-control agreement, the definition of good reason in such agreement.
 For purposes of these awards, upon a resignation for modified good reason, then such executive officer will be subject to a one-year noncompetition clause in a form reasonably acceptable to Schlumberger and customary and appropriate for the industry in which Cameron and Schlumberger operate.
 Awards made to Mr. Rowe from and after September 2015 will be fully vested on any termination following the consummation of the transaction.
 Option awards that are accelerated as described above will remain exercisable for their full 10-year term.

-Schlumberger and Cameron have agreed that Cameron may grant retention bonuses and other awards or payments to Cameron employees, including executive officers, in consultation with Schlumberger.
+Schlumberger and Cameron have agreed that Cameron may grant retention and other awards to Cameron employees, including executive officers, in consultation with Schlumberger's CEO.
 Awards would be payable in cash subject to the terms and conditions agreed upon by Schlumberger and Cameron.
-The parties have agreed that the aggregate amount of such benefits will not exceed \$50 million.
-Retention payments of approximately \$1.95 million have been allocated to certain executive officers (none of whom is a named executive officer) as of the date of this proxy statement/prospectus.
+As of the date of this proxy statement/prospectus, no determinations have been made as to what actions will be taken in this regard, although the parties have agreed that the aggregate amount of such benefits will not exceed \$50 million.